Frequently Asked Questions

 In accordance with Maryland law, the Board recommends that licensees keep patient records, including those of deceased patients (adults and minors) for a minimum of 6 years after the patient's last contact with the acupuncturist.

-2. How long will it take my application to be approved for licensure by the Board?
+2. How long will it take my application to be approved for licensure?

 The Board meets on the second Tuesday of every other month: January, March, May, July, September, and December.
 If your application is complete and received by the Board by the Friday before the Board meeting, you will receive a license within 5 working days after the Board meeting.